nithishdivakar/nithishdivakar.github.io/content/stories/Productivity Principles.md

 ---
 # Productivity Principles

 > These are not correct, but these are mine, adopted and refined from somewhere.
-I also want to begin every sentence with  "[Your milage may vary](https://dictionary.cambridge.org/dictionary/english/your-mileage-may-vary), but".
+I begin by saying "**[Your milage may vary](https://dictionary.cambridge.org/dictionary/english/your-mileage-may-vary), but**".

 ## Barely working systems
 I define system as a sequence of steps you do one after the other which allows you to accomplish a goal.
 It can be as simple as the order you walk in a grocery shop to the way you start your day.
 Overtime, systems become habits.